-In this year’s battle of the auteurs, expect to see Wes Anderson’s animated “Isle of Dogs” (April 13, Fox Searchlight) contend against long-overdue Paul Schrader’s “First Reformed” (May 18, A24), “The Big Short” director Adam McKay’s Dick Cheney biopic “Backseat” (December 14, Annapurna) starring a beefy Christian Bale, Oscar perennial Mike Leigh’s 1819 massacre epic “Peterloo” (November 9, Amazon Studios), and “Gravity” Best Director-winner Alfonso Cuaron’s return to Mexico, 70 mm black-and-white drama “Roma” (Netflix) which is the centerpiece of the New York Film Festival.
+In this year’s battle of the auteurs, long-overdue Paul Schrader’s “First Reformed” (A24) goes up against “The Big Short” director Adam McKay’s Dick Cheney biopic “Vice” (Annapurna) starring a beefy Christian Bale as Dick Cheney, and “Gravity” Best Director-winner Alfonso Cuarón’s return to Mexico, 65 mm black-and-white “Roma” (Netflix).
+McKay and Cuarón landed WGA nods.

 Paul Schrader (“First Reformed”)